eininondumak/S.TASER/README.md

 * As tags are deleted, the identification information of the deleted tags is removed from DataLayerData.db, but the cache files that contain the API calls, as mentioned earlier, still exist.

-*
-If a deleted tag is re-registered, the API is called again during the tag registration process, which results in a change in the creation time of the cache.
+* If a deleted tag is re-registered, the API is called again during the tag registration process, which results in a change in the creation time of the cache.
 As a result, it becomes difficult to verify the information of the previously deleted tag.

+* Additionally, in the case of account logout or service withdrawal, the cache files are deleted, making it impossible to verify the information of the deleted tag.

 <br>

 ## 6. Location data